thevinter/thevinter.github.io/dm-guide.md

 I'll ignore some of the smaller details that you'll find in the PHB and will talk about the spells themselves.
 There are mostly two types of spells: "against save" and "to hit".
 If the spell is against save then you cast the spell by using an action and then every creature targeted by it must make a Spell Save roll, with your spell determining what happens if they fail.
 Then there are the "to hit" spells.
 Those are similar to a ranged attack, but instead of applying DEX you apply your spellcasting modifier.
 If the roll is higher than the target's AC then you hit and do damage.

-Some of the spells require concentration, this means that you need to be concentrated on the spell for it to work.
+Some spells require concentration, this means that you need to be concentrated on the spell for it to work.
 You can do basic actions in the meanwhile but you can't cast another spell that requires concentration unless you want to break it.
 If you take damage then you have to roll a d20 with DC 10 or half the damage you took, whichever is higher.
 If you fail the spell ends.

 ![Dino](/images/dino.png)